 If your child loves playing dress-up, consider splurging on a princess makeover at Bibbidi Bobbidi Boutique (located in the Magic Kingdom's Fantasyland) or a pirate makeover with the Pirates League (located in the Magic Kingdom's Adventureland).
 There is a second Bibbidi Bobbidi Boutique location in Disney Springs.
 Call for reservations at 407-939-7895.

 Plan a Post-Rain Visit to a Water Park

 Quite often, and especially in the summertime, Disney World will get a rain shower that lasts for about an hour or so in the early afternoon.
 Think about heading to Blizzard Beach or Typhoon Lagoon water park as the rain starts to let up.
 You'll have the place pretty much to yourselves until the masses start returning.

-Note that tickets with the Park Hopper option do not include admission to the Disney water parks, while the Water Park Fun & More option does.
+Note that tickets with the Park Hopper option do not include admission to the Disney water parks, while the Park Hopper Plus option does.